vaishavs/Functional-Programming-CPP/04_Boost.Range/02_extend_ds.md

 # Extending a custom container
 Extending a container involves:
-- Making your custom type compatible with `boost::begin/end`
+- Making the custom type compatible with `boost::begin/end`
 - Optionally adding traits (`range_iterator`, `range_value`, etc.)
 - Enabling it to work with adaptors (`filtered`, `transformed`, etc.)